Joelcox518/butler-project3-groupb/README.md

 1. Deploy the project
 1. Prepare to present findings through a 15-minute presentation

+### Limitations of the Analysis/Obstacles

+The original intent of this project was to analyze the evolution of Covid-19 vaccine sentiment contained in U.S.-based tweets over the last six months.
+Our initial plan was to utilize the Twitter API for performing calls of tweets that included a specific set of keywords.
+Unfortunately, as we worked forward through that process we discovered that in order to have access to the full universe of germane tweets, we would need to enroll in a one-year Twitter Enterprise API subscription and the prohibitive cost of $5,000 per month.
+With that reality, we decided to build our model utilizing Preda's dataset of tweets.

+Another obstacle we encountered was establishing the country and state of origin of tweets we examined.
+Twitter has no requirement for users to include their real locations in their profiles.
+Access to the Enterprise API platform would've provided us with useful geo-location information to allow us to draw likely conclusions about the origins of tweets in our dataset.

 ### Images from Analysis

+Contained herein is a collection of output images from our Pandas file used for compiling and formatting our eventual dataframes:

 1. Count and percentage of tweets by sentiment
 ![image](https://user-images.githubusercontent.com/69219035/110036151-8df94280-7d0a-11eb-87ec-6590df8fd7e6.png)